How to Clean a Dishwasher and Eliminate Smells

 IntroductionStop bad dishwasher odors by cleaning food scraps from the tub and running a dishwasher cleaner through a cycle.

 If you have bad dishwasher smells after running a cycle, don’t reach for the bleach bottle.
 Bleach is very corrosive to metal parts and doesn’t solve the root problem.
 The smell comes from bacteria that feed on trapped food and grease in the strainer screen at the bottom of the machine, in the jets in the sprayer arms and along the bottom edge of the door.

 Project step-by-step (4)

-Once you’ve cleaned those areas, throw in a bottle of dishwasher cleaner and disinfectant (Dishwasher Magic; order from Amazon now) and run a full cycle with no dishes or dishwashing detergent (Photo 4).
+Once you’ve cleaned those areas, throw in some of dishwasher cleaner and disinfectant, such as Dishwasher Magic, and run a full cycle with no dishes or dishwasher detergent.
 Keep those critical areas clean in the future and your smelly dishwasher problem won’t come back.